flavours of thought

-Flavours of Thought is contemporary deconstruction and exposition of the true meanings and messages in the Major Arcana of the Tarot.
+It is a contemporary deconstruction and exposition of the true meanings and messages contained in the Major Arcana of the Tarot.
 Each key of the Tarot describes a mode of human thought.

-This book contains real magic in the form of modern day spells (called Recipes) that really work to improve your life beyond all recognition
+This book also contains real magic in the form of modern day spells (called Recipes) that really work to improve your life beyond all recognition.

 It is therefore a book of transformation.